webjsx/webjsx/README.md

 ## Support

 If you encounter any issues or have questions, feel free to open an issue on [GitHub](https://github.com/webjsx/webjsx/issues) or reach out via Twitter [@jeswin](https://twitter.com/jeswin).

----

-This version now uses only web components and avoids any React-like component examples, and the `createElement` and `applyDiff` API examples have both JSX and non-JSX versions where appropriate.